Simone Corsi

-Simone Corsi (born 24 April 1987) is an Italian former Grand Prix motorcycle racer.
-Born in Rome, Corsi has been racing in motorcycle world championships for nearly 20 years, amassing over 300 races, 4th all-time, behind only Valentino Rossi, Andrea Dovizioso and Loris Capirossi.
+Simone Corsi (born 24 April 1987) is an Italian Grand Prix motorcycle sporting director, and former rider.
+Born in Rome, Corsi has been racing in motorcycle world championships for twenty years, amassing over 300 races, 5th all-time, behind only Valentino Rossi, Andrea Dovizioso, Aleix Espargaró and Loris Capirossi.
+He most recently competed in the Supersport World Championship for Ducati, and currently serves as the sporting director for Forward Racing in Moto2.

 Career

 125cc World Championship

 Corsi's first Grand Prix race was in the 125cc category, in 2002 at Mugello, and riding a Honda RS125R he finished the race in 22nd.
 From the following year on, he would compete regularly in the world championship's levels.

 Kopron Team Scot (2003–2004)

 In 2003, Corsi rode a Honda for Scot Racing Team, along with teammate Andrea Dovizioso.
 He achieved nine point scoring finishes, a season's best result of 9th in two races, and finished 19th in the final standings with 32 points.

 In the following year he improved, finishing in the points ten times, finishing in the top-10 four times, and scoring his first podium with a 3rd place in Japan, with Dovizioso winning the race.
 Corsi ended the season 13th in the final standings with 61 points, while his teammate Dovizioso won the World Championship title with 293 points.